GSAero/UEProjectPackager/README.md

 * -package (This stage packages the project into a platform's native distribution format);
 * -build (This stage compiles the executeables for the selected platform);

+All options in "[EngineFolder]/Source/Programs/AutomationTool/AutomationUtils/ProjectParams.cs" (for UE 4.24 start from line 1103).

 ## Installation

 * copy all files and folders (without .gitignore/LICENSE/README.md files) into folder with your UE project;